willmino/Pyber_Analysis/README.md

 `timestamps = fare_by_week_pivot_df.index`

 Note that for the below code, I extracted the list of weeks from the indexed `fare_by_week_pivot_df` dataframe.
 These elements for weeks were converted to strings We then iterated through the list of weeks and located character position `[5:7]` to return the month from the string.
 The numbers for the month were appended to to the `months` list.
 Later on in the code, I used the code for `len(months)` to get the number of elements in the list to eventually be used in the calculation for the increments of the xticks on the x-axis of the final figure.
-We believed this was performed pythonically so that any given csv input could find out how many months we wanted to include in a plotted chart.
-This was a more sophisticated way as opposed to manually entering the number of each month into the `xvalues` for the tick locations.
+We believed this was performed pythonically so that any inputted csv file could be used find out how many months we wanted to include in a plotted chart based on the data range.
+This was a more sophisticated way as opposed to manually entering the number of each month into the `xvalues` variable for the tick locations.

 `weeks = timestamps.astype(str).tolist()`
 `months = []`